eomereu/nodejs/cheatSheet.md

       "start": "node src/app.js"
     }
     ```
-    >Actully at this point, Heroku is going to run `$ npm run start` command on its servers as we would to start on our machine.
+    >Actully at this point, Heroku is going to run `$ npm run start` command on its servers as we would to start on our machine. ***PS: See "nodemon" under "Useful NPM Modules" to find out the addition in order to use "nodemon" startup in a more practical and shorter way!***
 2. We need to specify *port* as making the following changes:
     ```javascript
     const port = process.env.PORT || 3000